"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

 Skyfire's visual centre rebooted in shock as his processor replayed the scene.
 What the pit just happened?!

-::Starscream!:: he yelled over the comm., worried sick about his friend.
+::Starscream!:: he yelled over the comm., terrified for his friend.

 To his relief, Star answered the call. ::I'm fine, Skyfire.::